To address our energy deficit and continue progress reducing emissions, Massachusetts needs to expand our access to natural gas.

 Adding natural gas is a necessary and vital step toward achieving our economic and environmental goals:

 Natural gas is currently the most widely used form of electricity production in Massachusetts, powering most of our buildings and heating more than half of our homes with nearly 100% reliability.
-Expanding natural gas infrastructure along an existing footprint in a safe, thoughtful manner could begin delivering lower cost electricity to consumers within five years.
+Expanding natural gas infrastructure along an existing footprint in a safe, thoughtful manner could ensure we have the fuel necessary to access lower-cost electricity for consumers within five years.

 Natural gas remains the only reliable source of energy that can continue our progress reducing emissions in the next decade.
 Already, natural gas is the single biggest reason regional emissions have declined by 63% as electricity use has increased.
 Adding natural gas capacity will directly result in less use of more carbon intensive fossil fuels like coal and oil.